dfelinto/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

    .. note::

-      Remember that some F-curves can only take discrete values, in which case they are always shown as if constant interpolated, whatever option you chose.
+      Remember that some F-Curves can only take discrete values, in which case they are always shown as if constant interpolated, whatever option you chose.

    .. rubric:: Easing (by strength)

-   Different methods of easing interpolations for F-curve segment.
+   Different methods of easing interpolations for F-Curve segment.
    The "Robert Penner easing equations" (basically, equations which define some preset ways that one keyframe transitions to another) which reduce the amount of manual work (inserting and tweaking keyframes) to achieve certain common effects.
 For example, snappy movements.